rossberg/camp/README.txt

 What you got here is an old-school music player heavily inspired by good old Winamp [1], with a focus on decent music library and playlist handling.

-If you have not yet been sucked in by the streaming cartells, you might find it useful.
+If you have not yet been sucked in by the streaming cartels, you might find it useful.

 Camp is entirely written in OCaml [2] and portable across Windows, Mac and